 Dr. Eric Rimm is Professor of Epidemiology and Nutrition at the Harvard School of Public Health.
 He is also Professor of Medicine at the Harvard Medical School.
 In addition, Professor Rimm is and Director of the Program in Cardiovascular Epidemiology.
 He is internationally recognized for his extensive research.
 It focuses on the health effects of moderate alcohol consumption, whole grains, micronutrients, and polyphenols.
 Dr. Rimm has published over 700 peer-reviewed publications.

-Resources on Alcohol in Health Promotion
+Alcohol in Health Promotion

 Select publications (with others) by Dr. Eric Rimm.